coda-platform/.github/profile/README.md

 # CODA

-Through an established partnership with 9 university-affiliated hospitals in Canada, the CODA project maintains a platform for privacy-preserving analysis of healthcare data.
+Through an established partnership with 8 university-affiliated hospitals in Canada, the CODA project develops and maintains a platform for privacy-preserving analysis of healthcare data.

 ## Architecture